We are now accepting Form 941 for Q1, 2025. E-File Now!

 • If the corrections are related to underreported tax amounts, line 3 must be checked.

-• Line 4 and 5 certifications are related to the repay or reimbursement and require consent from your employees to file a claim on their behalf.
+• Line 4 and 5 certifications are related to the repayment or reimbursement for the overcollection of employee social security and Medicare taxes or require consent from your employees to file a claim on their behalf.

 Part 3 - Enter the Corrections for the Quarter